WalletScrutiny/WalletScrutinyCom/_android/bit7pay.com.bit7pay.md

 > Securely store cryptocurrency- After you purchase a Cryptocurrency , you can safely store them in your Bit7Pay digital wallet.
 Our cloud based servers are secured with double encryption mechanisms to prevent unauthorized access to your digital assets.

 ## Analysis

-We were able to acquire a copy of this app's APK, and install it on our virtual device.
-The splash screen and login screen was displayed.
-When we clicked Sign Up, we were greeted with a blank screen.

-We surmise this is because of the offline status of its website.

 It is highly probable this app is already **defunct**.